braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 {% tabs local %}
   {% tab Encoding Types %}

-Braze SMS message bodies can be composed with either [GSM-7]() or [UCS-2]() encoding standards.
+Braze SMS message bodies can be composed of either [GSM-7]() or [UCS-2]() encoding standards.
 In the event that a UCS-2 character is used, the message body will automatically format for that encoding standard.
 This will limit your characters per message segment to 67, as opposed to 160 with GSM-7.

   {% endtab %}